ksclarke/iiif-auth-poc/README.md

-# Vert.x Template
+# IIIF Auth PoC

-This is a Vert.x template that can be customized for a new project.
+This is just an experimental project.

 ## Running in Development